 Who is Eligible?

-All second level students from schools in Ireland, both North and South, are eligible to participate.
+All second level students, registered with a school or registered home-schooled in Ireland, both North and South, are eligible to participate.
+You cannot participate in a ‘gap year’ after you have left school.

-The challenge can be taken by students at any stage in their second level studies, and we have two age groups – Senior Category (under 16) and Junior Category (16 and over).
+The challenge can be taken by students at any stage in their second level studies, and we have two age groups.

 Categories and Prizes